-Students are introduced to various media, lesson planning, and ways of integrating the arts into planning academic and multicultural curricula for K-12 classrooms.
-This course serves as a foundation for integrating the arts across the curriculum.
-The importance and role of the arts in the school curriculum are stressed through demonstrations, lectures, visuals and discussion.
-Creative and critical thinking skills are enhanced through hands-on projects, technology based activities, and reflective writing.
+Students are introduced to media, lesson planning, and ways of integrating the arts into planning academic and multicultural curricula for K-12 classrooms.
+The importance and role of the arts in school curriculum are stressed through demonstrations, lectures, visuals and discussion.
+Creative and critical thinking skills are enhanced through hands-on projects, technology-based activities, and reflective writing.
+15 hours of classroom observation in a NYC public school are required.

-Prerequisite: CSE099, ENC/G101, ESL/R099, MAT096
+Prerequisite: ENC/G101, MAT096